 - Practice two bucket washing: Fill one with a car-wash solution and the other with clean rinse water.
 Dip a Wash Mitt (mitts hold more water and are kinder to paint than sponges) in the solution and wipe over a small area.
 Rinse the Wash Mitt in clean water, then reload with a solution and continue.
 Repeat until you've washed every square inch.
 (For added protection, use a grit guard at the bottom of each bucket.)

 - Don't use the mitt for the wheels.
 Instead, work a microfiber towel into the corners of your rims.

 - Rinse the bucket containing the solution with clean water.

-- Use a car-specific towel, such as a synthetic chamois, that won’t harm the paint or leave swirls behind after you dry your vehicle.
+- Use a car-specific towel, such as a synthetic chamois, that won’t harm the paint, or leave swirls or leave scratches on black cars behind after you dry your vehicle.
 These cloths absorb water on impact and avoid unnecessary rubbing to prevent swirling.